ashu-dwd/github-pr-reviewer-v2/README.md

 # AI-Powered Pull Request Review Tool

 This tool is an AI-powered assistant for reviewing pull requests on GitHub.
-It analyzes PRs, checks for code quality issues, and provides actionable feedback to developers.
+It analyzes PRs, checks for code quality issues, and provides actionable feedback to the developers.

 ## Architecture